-This is only the fourth letter I have written this morning, me to sister Fisher, me to Father Edward, me to Frederic, Of course you will think something unusual must be in the wind.
-If is at length concluded [here at headquarters], to invade Elm Valley, and Sugar Hill this coming summer campaign, with our western forces.
-I have rented the farm for the harvest season, that is, the most of it, to two or three persons, and we are now in a state of active preparation, for setting out and have fixed the for of our departure to the first Monday in May.
+This is only the fourth letter I have written this morning, one to sister Fisher, one to Father Edward, one to Frederic.
+Of course you will think something unusual must be in the wind.
+It is at length concluded here at headquarters, to invade Elm Valley, and Sugar Hill this coming summer campaign, with our western forces!
+I have rented the farm for the present season, that is, the most of it, to two or three persons, and we are now in a state of active preparation, for setting out, and have fixed the day of our departure to the first Monday in May.

 May a kind providence conduct our steps in safety, and give us a happy meeting.
-Yesterday my wife and the two little girls, had a chill; but have generally been well, tho’ the winter and spring thus far.
-If we have nothing worse than Ague we shall not stop for that, but look for a complete recovery on the journey and the visit.
+Yesterday my wife and the two little girls, had a chill; but have generally been well, thro’ the winter and spring thus far.
+If we have nothing worse than Ague we shall not stop for that, but look for a complete recovery on the journey and the visit.”

-We had looked so long for a letter that it was most welcome and the information most agreeable.
-Friday evening – As a rare occurrence, your father and I have been making calls this afternoon, a little business called him to the lower mill, and I improved the opportunity to call in Mrs. Rodney Smith, then we stopped in at Mr. Martin’s, who lives in the brick house next Mrs. Smith, and passed a half hour very pleasantly – on our way home we came thro’ the west street and called to see Mrs. Sheeran who is on a visit at home; soon after we got home Mr. and Mrs. Bullfinch called to take leave, as expected to take the cars tomorrow to Waltham.
-Caroline is very unwell, her mouth is distressingly sore and her stomach much diseased.
+We had looked so long for a letter, that it was most welcome, and the information most agreeable.
+Friday evening – as a rare occurrence, your father and I have been making calls this afternoon—a little business called him to the lower mill, and I improved the opportunity to call on Mrs. Rodney Smith, then we stopped in at Mr. Martin’s, who lives in the brick house next Mrs. Smith’s, and passed a half hour very pleasantly – on our way home we came thro’ the west street and called to see Mrs. Sheeran who is on a visit at home; soon after we got home Mr. and Mrs. Bullfinch called to take leave, as they expect to take the cars tomorrow for Waltham- Caroline is very unwell, her mouth is distressingly sore and her stomach much diseased.
 I hope she may find relief soon.

-I must say to you that I feel much disappointed, that we are not to see you, with you wife and little boy this summer; I had just determined to write and try to persuade you that you had better come among your nearest friends, then to go among strangers, but from your letter I am led to think that your arrangements are made and we must submit.
-We can do something more, we can accompany you with our best wishes and earnest desires that God will grant his blessing up what ever means may be used, both for your wife and dear boy.
+I must say to you that I feel much disappointed; that we are not to see you, with your wife and little boy this summer; I had just determined to write and try to persuade you that you had better come among your nearest friends, then to go among strangers, but from your letter I am led to think that your arrangements are made, and we must submit.
+We can do something more, we can accompany you with our best wishes and earnest desires that God will grant his blessing upon whatever means may be used, both for your wife and the dear boy.

-Theodore’s wife has not yet returned we expect her back tomorrow, [Eliza] is to bring her home and perhaps her mother will be with her.
-Theophilus has a rather dark prospect.
-Eliza has hardly the strength to take care of the baby without help, and the woman who is with them is to have in two or three weeks, he has been to Whately today to find someone, but without success – it is almost impossible to obtain a woman or girl who is willing to do housework-.
+Theodore’s wife has not yet returned we expect her tomorrow, April is to bring her home and perhaps her mother will be with her.
+Theophilus has rather a dark prospect.
+Eliza has hardly the strength to take care of the baby without help, and the woman who is with them is to leave in two or three weeks.
+She has been to Whately today to find someone, but without success – it is almost impossible to obtain a woman or girl who is willing to do housework-.
 He has one bright spot to look at.
-Walter is a real comfort to him, he goes with him everywhere, when he rides when he works, he is certainly a very good boy, of this there is no doubt.
+Walter is a real comfort to him, he goes with him everywhere, when he rides and when he works, he is certainly a very good boy, of this there is no doubt.

-How much we owe you for your untiring attention in sending us so much to amuse and interest us.
+How much we owe you for your untiring attention in sending us so much to amuse and instruct us.
 I almost covet the readings of your sermon on prayer.
-Your piece on the [press] I have read with unqualified approbation but do be careful that your labors do not wear out – these bodies are not immortal.
-Tell Hannah she must not be puffed up, and let me say to both of you, be clothed in humility.
+Your piece on the press I have read with unqualified approbation but do be careful that your labors do not wear you out – these bodies are not immortal.
+Tell Hannah she must not be puffed up, and let me say to both of you, be clothed with humility.